yhagiwara/gen-ai-robot-chapter3/speech_topic/README.md

 - 2022-08-28: 初期版

 ## ライセンス
-Copyright (c) 2022-2025, Yoshinobu Hagiwara, Masaki Ito and Shoichi Hasegawa All rights reserved.
+Copyright (c) 2022-2025, Yoshinobu Hagiwara, Okuma Yuki, Valentin Cardenas Keith, Masaki Ito and Shoichi Hasegawa All rights reserved.
 This project is licensed under the Apache-2.0 license found in the LICENSE file in the root directory of this project.